-The most common push-backs of project teams are: "How can we estimate market value and size, let alone what the cost of our product will be, based on the value proposition?"
+The most common push-back from project teams is "How can we estimate market value and size, let alone what the cost of our product will be, based on the value proposition?"
 This issue alone can cause friction between leadership and project teams.

 A well-constructed quantitative survey (which we discuss in the next chapter) provides all the information needed to build the business case.
-Additional benefits from generating business cases include:
+Additional benefits from generating business cases include

-- Understanding the cause and effect relationship between the market learnings from the early qualitative work and the validated learnings that are inputs into the business case - An objective mechanism to evaluate and compare alternative projects, using the same criteria.
+- An understanding of the cause-and-effect relationship between the market learnings from the early qualitative work and the validated learnings that are inputs into the business case - An objective mechanism to evaluate and compare alternative projects, using the same criteria.
 With limited resources, only the few potential winners should compete for resources. - Increased alignment that comes from communicating across the organization the value of commercializing the prioritized offerings - Clarity about the source of profitable business growth

-So far we have discussed Leadership Mindset and Organization Skillset.
+So far, we have discussed Leadership Mindset and Organization Skillset.
 They are interdependent 'sets'.
-Effective Leadership Mindset uncovers weaknesses in Organizational Skillset by:
+Effective Leadership Mindset uncovers weaknesses in Organizational Skillset by allowing the project team to enter the development phase of the innovation process.
+Too often, leaders make judgments on less-than-robust knowledge-conclusions based on inconsistent data and/or inappropriate analytics-resulting in wasted development time and inefficient use of scarce technical resources.

-- · Staying engaged
+- Staying engaged

 - Asking all the right questions

 - Measuring the gap between what's necessary to acquire and leverage market learnings in the business and the bench strength of the current organization.